1969: Original Building – The Holy Ark.

 1994.
 While SBE always had a wonderful volunteer choir, it was supplemented in this year with a cantorial specialist for added musical repertoire.
 The school grew to 100 students and began using a public school on Sunday mornings.

-2007.
-Rabbi Stephen Wise was hired by the congregation, brining new energy, interfaith leadership and communal involvement.
-Our social action projects look outward into the community with food drives for the Fareshare Food Bank, visiting senior homes, making lunches for Kerr St. Ministry after-school programs, fundraising for Cancer research and in 2010 helping to build a home with Habitat for Humanity.
+2007: Rabbi Stephen Wise was hired by the congregation, bringing new energy, interfaith leadership and communal involvement.
+Our social action projects look outward into the community with food drives for the Fareshare Food Bank, visiting senior homes, making lunches for Kerr St. Mission after-school programs, fundraising for cancer research and in 2010 helping to build a home with Habitat for Humanity.

-This article was written by Stan Smurlick Sept.21, 2010 email@example.com – (updated with permission)
+This article was written by Stan Smurlick Sept.21, 2010 – (updated with permission)